rbokel/Additional-Compiler-Arguments-Editor-Plugin/README.markdown

 -----
 1. Implement more complex content types, multi strings etc.
 2. Implement export to additional_compiler_arguments.xml
+3. Find out how to implement a flat looking graphical button like in the eclipse toolbars.
+4. Some properties have a fixed number of arguments.
+E.g. -define has two.
+Need to implement those.

 History
 -------
+`2010/11/24` Added much more of the available options.
+Now you can use properties with multiple strings.
+At the moment they are edited in a single text field.
+Add a comma to separate the strings.
+The app automatically adds quotes to the resulting string, if one of the strings contains whitespace.
+Changed the append checkbox to a toggle button.
+I need to find out, how these graphical buttons work.
+That would look much better.

 `2010/11/23` Switched to Eclipse forms toolkit.
 Added Signal/Slots for event handling.
 Factored out some functionality of the FormEditor to other classes, eg. WidgetLocator, FormElementConfig, FormElementList.